 For this recipe, I use unbleached, all purpose flour and whole milk.
 I use the amounts listed in the recipe shared below (by gram).
 The liquid I use is slightly more than the basic ratio of 3:1:2.
 The basic ratio would call for 333 grams of milk.
 I use 366g, (about 2 Tablespoons more).
 I prefer that texture and how well the biscuits rise.

 Biscuits are much more forgiving than yeast bread doughs.
 If you don’t have a *scale to measure everything, you are still going to be able to make fabulous biscuits.
 The results may not be as consistent batch to batch to batch, but they will be delicious.
-If you use the standard recipe measurements I’ve provided and you’ll be amazed!
+Use the standard recipe measurements I’ve provided and you’ll be amazed at your results!

 If you’re interested in more information on the Science of Biscuits.
 Check out this web article.
 For the basic ratios chefs use for baking, I highly recommend the book *Ratio | the Simple Codes Behind the Craft of Everyday Cooking.